developerxnoxs/Recaptcha-Solver/replit.md

 The core functionality relies on:
 - **Browser Automation**: Puppeteer Extra with Stealth Plugin is used to control a Chromium browser, mimicking human behavior and evading detection.
 It prioritizes system Chromium and uses a single process.
 - **AI Vision Processing**: Google Gemini AI (via `@google/genai` SDK) is integrated for visual recognition tasks within hCaptcha challenges, identifying and selecting correct images based on prompts.
 - **Challenge Detection**: A `CaptchaWatcher` class monitors the page state for hCaptcha challenges, employing an event-driven design with callbacks for different challenge states and precise frame management.
+Enhanced with keyword-based detection for drag-type challenges.
+- **Iframe Coordinate Handling**: All click operations now properly account for iframe positioning and scroll offsets, ensuring pixel-perfect accuracy across all challenge types.
 - **Results Tracking**: A `ResultTracker` class maintains statistics on solving attempts, including success rates and average token generation time, with a sliding window for efficient memory use.
 - **Logging**: A Winston-based logging system provides configurable and structured output for debugging and monitoring.